Dead Letter Circus

-Dead Letter Circus are an Australian alternative rock band from Brisbane, Queensland.
-Their 2010 debut album This Is the Warning debuted at No. 2 on the Australian album charts and spawned a number of singles that were played heavily on radio, and was later certified Gold and voted by listeners into Triple J's Hottest 100 Albums of All Time, at number 86.
-The band's third studio album, Aesthesis, was released on 14 August 2015.
+Dead Letter Circus were an Australian alternative rock band from Brisbane, Queensland.
+Their 2010 debut album This Is the Warning debuted at No. 2 on the Australian album charts and spawned a number of singles that were played heavily on radio, and was later certified Gold and voted by listeners into triple j's Hottest 100 Albums of All Time, at number 86.
+The band released a further three albums: 2013's The Catalyst Fire, 2015's Aesthesis and 2018's Dead Letter Circus.

 History

 2004–2008: Formation and self-titled EP

 Three members of the defunct Brisbane band Ochre formed Dead Letter Circus in late 2004, releasing one self-titled EP, and the singles "Disconnect and Apply", "Next in Line" and "The Space on the Wall".
 "Disconnect and Apply" received significant radio play on Triple J, where it became one of their most played tracks.
 They performed at the Big Day Out, Come Together Music Festival in Sydney and the Over-Cranked Music Festival in Brisbane - performing with bands such as Judas Priest, Cog, Karnivool, The Butterfly Effect, Chevelle and Helmet.
 They also toured Australia extensively on their own headline tours.

 In 2008, drummer Scott Davey left the group and was replaced by Luke Williams from Melodyssey.
 On 30 October 2008, Dead Letter Circus began their Next in Line tour to coincide with the release of the single, playing primarily with Australian bands Melodyssey (still featuring Williams) and Rook.
 On 29 November 2008, they performed at Coffs Harbour's Open Arms Festival in NSW.

 On 4 September 2009, Dead Letter Circus released the single "The Space on the Wall", supported by a national tour with guest bands Sydonia and Many Machines on Nine.
 Following a showcase at Musexpo, Dead Letter Circus signed with Warner Bros.
 Records in Australia and New Zealand and CAA for live bookings in North America, and toured the eastern states of Australia in late January through to early March 2010.